-PHASING DEVELOPMENT TO TRANSPORTATION INFRASTRUCTURE AND PUBLIC FACILITIES
+PHASING DEVELOPMENT TO TRANSPORTATION AND PUBLIC FACILITIES

-A longstanding planning concept in the Comprehensive Plan is linking to link development to the provision of the infrastructure and public facilities needed to support it.
-A dynamic and evolving phasing plan that links redevelopment to specific public improvements is eritical to ensuring the transformation of Tysons.
+A longstanding planning concept in the Comprehensive Plan is linking development to the provision of the infrastructure and public facilities needed to support it.
+A dynamic and evolving phasing plan that links redevelopment to specific public improvements is critical to ensuring the transformation of Tysons.
 Growth will need to be supported by Metrorail and other transit options, an urban street grid, and additional transportation improvements that better connect Tysons internally and to the rest of the region.
 Similarly, redevelopment should be linked to the construction of the parks and open space network, enhanced stormwater management facilities, and other public facilities such that they are in operation when residential redevelopment in Tysons generates sufficient demand for them.
-Athletic fields, parks and open space, stormwater management, schools or additional school capacity, and other public facilities will need to be operational in time to meet the demands generated by new development.